VisualPhysiologyDB/visual-physiology-opsin-db/README.md

 Instructions for using VPOD and training ML models with _deepBreaks_.

 1. Follow the directions and install _[deepBreaks](https://github.com/omicsEye/deepbreaks)_ using the guide provided _deepBreaks_ on the GitHub.
-2. Refer to the _requirements.txt_ provided in the _deepBreaks_ repostiory and ensure all necessary packages are installed in a dedicated environment (using Conda is recommended).
+2. Refer to the _requirements.txt_ provided in the base of this repostiory and ensure all necessary packages are installed in a dedicated environment (using Conda is recommended).
 3. Navigate to _scripts_n_notebooks/vpod_ml_workflows_ and open _vpod_main_wf.ipynb_.
    - To train models using _raw_database_files_, start from the top of the document and follow the instructions provided in the notebook.
    - To train models using _formatted_data_subsets_, scroll down to **Step 3: deepBreaks** and follow the instructions provided in the notebook.